-Your Supervisor should then complete the Request to set up a Top-up Scholarship form available from the For Staff- Create an Award page and send it to the Scholarships Office.
+Your Supervisor should then complete the Request to set up a Top-up Scholarship form available from the For Staff- Create an Award page and send it to the Scholarships and Financial Support Service.

 I’m transferring my candidature to another university/OR I’m transferring into the University of Sydney.
 Can I take my scholarship with me?

 This depends on the type of scholarship you receive.
 Contact the Scholarships Office.

 I’m upgrading my candidature from a Masters to a PhD.
 Does my scholarship tenure increase?

 This depends on the type of scholarship you receive.
 The RTP Stipend (formerly APA)/UPA tenure is automatically increased by one year once the Scholarships Office becomes aware of your upgrade.
 You should advise the Scholarships Office directly if you upgrade your candidature.
 If you receive a departmental /supervisor funded scholarship you should check the tenure with the Scholarships Office.
 If there is no mention in our records of the possibility of an increase in tenure due to an upgrade, you will then need to contact your department/supervisor to see if they will agree to the increase.

 I receive an RTP Fee Offset (formerly IPRS)/USydIS that entitles me to a relocation allowance.
 How do I claim this?